Education

 Here are some specific things you can do to support your child in different areas of secondary schooling:

 • Be understanding and encouraging while your child experiences the emotional changes that occur with puberty.
-Tell your youngster that you care about them and that you are there for them.
+Tell your youngster that you care about them and are there for them.
 Encourage your youngster to discuss their feelings and issues with you.
 Speak to your child’s teacher or a counselor if you are worried about their emotional health.

 A Step-by-Step Guide to Choosing Your Secondary Schooling